 California Council on Science and Technology (CCST) studies are viewed as valuable and credible because of the organization’s reputation for providing independent, objective, and nonpartisan advice with high standards of scientiﬁc and technical quality.
 Checks and balances are applied at every step in the study process to protect the integrity of the studies and to maintain public conﬁdence in them.

 Ensuring Independent, Objective Advice

 For 30 years, CCST has been advising California on issues of science and technology by leveraging exceptional talent and expertise.

 CCST enlists the state’s foremost scientists, engineers, health professionals, and other experts to address the scientiﬁc and technical aspects of society's most pressing problems.

-CCST studies are funded by state agencies, foundations and other private sponsors.
+CCST studies are primarily funded by state agencies and foundations.
 CCST provides independent advice; external sponsors have no control over the conduct of a study once the statement of task and budget are ﬁnalized.
 Authors and the Steering Committee gather information from many sources in public and private meetings but they carry out their deliberations in private in order to avoid political, special interest, and sponsor inﬂuence.

 Deﬁning the Study